lizadaly/save-as-web/world-writable/README.md

 Open `index.html` by double-clicking on it.
 You don't need a web server!

-Double-click on the book text to edit it.
+Click on the book text to edit it.
 You can also highlight within a paragraph and your highlight will be persisted.
 Highlights can be deleted by hovering over them and clicking the delete button.

 When done, click "Save changes".